devuo/dx-workshop/README.md

 At minimum you will identify 3 workshop drivers (if there’s a complete overlap in both low sentiment and priority) and at most 6, if the none of the drivers across sentiment and priority overlap.

-As you can see in the example below for _Example Team_, 4 drivers were identified for the workshop: Deep Work, Documentation, Test Efficiency and Codebase Experience.
+As you can see in the example below for _Example Team_, 4 drivers were identified for the workshop: Codebase Experience, Documentation, Production Debugging and Experimentation.

 | ![Top 3 Drivers by Priorities](./top-3-priorities.png) | ![Lowest Top 3 Drivers by Sentiment](./top-3-sentiment.png) |
 |:---:|:---:|
 | **Top 3 Drivers by Priority** |  **Lowest Top 3 Drivers by Sentiment** |

+---

 ### Prepare Workshop File